Rondohh/btcprivatekeyrecover/README.md

 # BTC-Private-Key-Recover

 ## Description
 Recovers a base58 Bitcoin private key up to 10 missing characteres.

+Missing 3 characteres the program can recover it in a few seconds.

+It may take minutes/hours/days to recover the over 4 missing characters, a little bit of luck may help to find the correct key in the success case in a short period of time.

 Make sure to use '*' or '?' in the missing characteres.

-It may take minutes/hours/days to recover the missing characters, a little bit of luck may help to find the correct key in the success case.

 ## Installation
 Install [NodeJs](https://nodejs.org) LTS version.